-A cultural sociologist, Lamont specializes in the sociology of inequality, race and ethnicity, the sociology of knowledge, the sociology of higher education, sociological theory and comparative and qualitative sociology.
-Her scholarly interests center on shared concepts of worth and excellence, and their impact on hierarchies in a number of social domains.
-She has written on how the meanings given to worth (including moral worth) shape ethno-racial and class inequality, on the definitions and determinants of societal excellence, and on the evaluation of excellence in higher education.
+A cultural sociologist, Lamont studies inequality, race and ethnicity, the evaluation of social science knowledge, and the impact of neoliberalism on advanced industrial societies.
+Her scholarly interests center on shared concepts of worth and excellence and their impact on hierarchies in a number of social domains.
+She has written on topics such as how the meanings given to worth (including moral worth) shape ethno-racial and class inequality; the definitions and determinants of societal excellence; and the evaluation of excellence in higher education.
 Other areas of interest include group boundaries, how members of stigmatized groups respond to racism and discrimination, how culture matters for poverty, peer review, shared criteria of evaluation for qualitative social sciences, disciplinary cultures, and interdisciplinarity.
 These various strands of her work were brought together in the Adorno Lectures that she delivered at the Institut für Sozialforschung in Frankfurt, June 4-6, 2014, under the title “Worlds of Worth: Cultural Processes of Inequality” (publications in English, French, and German are in preparation).
 These lectures were also delivered at the Collège de France, where Michèle Lamont was Professeur d’état invitée for the month of May 2015.

 Lamont is completing a co-authored book, Getting Respect: Responding to Stigma and Discrimination in the United States, Brazil and Israel (with Graziella Moraes Silva, Joshua Guetzkow, Jessica Welburn, Nissim Mizrachi, Hanna Herzog, and Elisa Reis, to be published by Princeton University Press in 2016).
-She is also the author of Money, Morals and Manners: The Culture of the French and the American Upper-Middle Class (University of Chicago Press, 1992), The Dignity of Working Men: Morality and the Boundaries of Race, Class and Immigration (Harvard University Press, 2000) and How Professors Think: Inside the Curious World of Academic Judgment (Harvard University Press, 2009 – translated in Korean (2011), Chinese (2012), and Spanish (forthcoming).
-The Dignity of Working Men won several book awards including the 2002 C. Wright Mills Award from the Society for the Study of Social Problems for The Dignity of Working Men.
+She is also the author of Money, Morals, and Manners: The Culture of the French and the American Upper-Middle Class (University of Chicago Press, 1992), The Dignity of Working Men: Morality and the Boundaries of Race, Class, and Immigration (Harvard University Press, 2000) and How Professors Think: Inside the Curious World of Academic Judgment (Harvard University Press, 2009).
+Her books have won several awards including the 2002 C. Wright Mills Award from the Society for the Study of Social Problems for The Dignity of Working Men.

 In recent years Lamont has taught undergraduate courses on “Successful Societies: Markers and Pathways,” “Culture, Power, and Inequality,” “Racism and Anti-Racism in Comparative Perspective,” and “Knowledge Production and Evaluation.”
-At the graduate level, she taught “Qualitative Data Analysis,” “Classical Sociological Theory,” and “Culture and Inequality.”
-Since 2004, she has co-organized the Culture and Social Analysis Workshop in the Department of Sociology, where faculty, post-doctoral researchers, graduate students and visitors come together to share their work in progress.
+At the graduate level, she has taught “Qualitative Data Analysis,” “Classical Sociological Theory,” and “Culture and Inequality.”
+Since 2004, she has co-organized the Culture and Social Analysis Workshop in the Department of Sociology, where faculty, post-doctoral researchers, graduate students, and visitors come together to share their work in progress.
 Since 2005, she has also been the co-organizer of the Study Group on Exclusion and Inclusion at the Center for European Studies.

 At Harvard, Lamont is affiliated with a number of programs and has served on a range of university committees.
-For several years she has served on the steering committee of the Weatherhead Center for International Affairs and her service also includes the Executive Committee of the Center for European Studies and the Board of the Du Bois Institute.
-She is a former member of the Committee for Appointment and Promotions of the Faculty of Arts and Sciences and of the Provost’s Social Science Advisory Committee.
+Lamont is a former member of the Committee for Appointment and Promotions of the Faculty of Arts and Sciences and of the Provost’s Social Science Advisory Committee.
 She created a mentoring program for tenure-track faculty in the Faculty of Arts and Sciences when she served as Senior Advisor on Faculty Development and Diversity to the FAS Dean in 2009 and 2010.

 Born in Toronto in 1957, Lamont grew up in Québec.
 She received a B.A.
 (1978) and a Masters (1979) in political theory at Ottawa University, before pursuing her doctoral research in sociology at the Université de Paris, where she graduated in 1983.
 She held a post-doctoral fellowship at Stanford University (1983-1985) and took her first faculty position at the University of Texas at Austin (1985-1987).
-Appointed Assistant Professor of Sociology at Princeton University in 1987, she was promoted to tenure in 1993 and to the rank of full professor in 2000.
+Appointed as an assistant professor of sociology at Princeton University in 1987, she was promoted to tenure in 1993, and to the rank of full professor in 2000.
 She moved to Harvard University in 2003 and was appointed Robert I. Goldman Professor of European Studies in 2006.
 She is married to Frank R. Dobbin, has three children, and lives in Brookline, Massachusetts.